Puerto Rico Highway 16

 Puerto Rico Highway 16 (PR-16) is an urban road in Santurce, Puerto Rico.
+With a length of about 0.85 km, this highway extends from an interchange with PR-1, PR-26 and Avenida Juan Ponce de León (PR-25) to PR-1 south.

 Route description

-This is a short road parallel to PR-1 (Expreso Luis Muñoz Rivera), near to the western part of PR-26 (Expreso Román Baldorioty de Castro).
+This is a short road with two lanes per direction on most of its length and is parallel to PR-1 (Expreso Luis Muñoz Rivera), near to the western terminus of PR-26 (Expreso Román Baldorioty de Castro).
 This road intersects with PR-35 (Avenida Manuel Fernández Juncos) and provides access to Puerto Rico Convention Center and Fernando Luis Ribas Dominicci Airport.
 This road is called Boulevard Román Baldorioty de Castro.